open-telemetry/opentelemetry-go-build-tools/multimod/README.md

         * **from-existing-branch (optional):** Name of existing branch from which to base the pre-release branch.
 If unspecified, defaults to current branch.
-        * **skip-make (boolean flag):** Specify this flag to skip the 'make lint' and 'make ci' steps.
+        * **skip-go-mod-tidy (boolean flag):** Specify this flag to skip the 'go mod tidy' step.
 To be used for debugging purposes.
-Should not be skipped during actual release.
+Should not be skipped during actual releases.

 2. Verify the changes.